Living in Oxford

 Overview

 The city of dreaming spires with world-class university, research parks, and literary heritage.
-Located in South East, Oxford has a population of approximately 153,034 residents, making it a mid-sized city by UK standards.
+Located in South East, Oxford has a population of approximately 153,034 residents, making it a mid-sized parish by UK standards.
 The primary postcode area is OX1.

 Oxford sits within South East and is well connected to neighbouring areas.
-The local property market is at the mid-range end of the spectrum, with a median price of £508k that is 16% above the South East average of £438k.
+The local property market is at the mid-range end of the spectrum, with a median price of £474k that is 8% above the South East average of £437k.
 The area has a moderate crime rate compared to similar areas.

 Key facts about Oxford

-- Good public transport connections
+- Excellent public transport links

 - Nearest station: Oxford